am-kantox/peluquero/README.md

 **RabbitMQ middleware to plug into exchange chain to transform data**

 **Peluquero** _sp._, [peluˈkeɾo] — the hairstylist.
-This package get this names because what it basically does it shaving off and styling things.
+This package got this name after what it basically does is shaving off and styling things.

 `Peluquero` is reading all the configured source exchanges, passes each payload to the chain of configured transformers and publishes the result to